francisnazareth/find-the-best-karak/README.md

     ![Copy the repository URL](./Assets/image-2.png)

-4. Clone the repository to your local machine using VSCode.
+4. Clone the repository to your local machine using VSCode. (from the Source Control view:  (CTRL + SHIFT + G))

     ![Clone the repository in VSCode](./Assets/image-3.png)